 Medicare Advantage plans are offered by private insurance companies.

-To pick the right option, think about:
+To pick the right option for you, think about:

 - Your budget